 The District serves customers in Benton County where electric usage peaks during summer months due to the hot climate.
 As a summer peaking utility, the District is specifically interested in summer peak demand reduction measures; however, both summer and winter peaking DR products are evaluated in this study.
-The District does not currently offer demand response programs.
+With the exception of residential time-of-day demand charges,1 the District does not currently offer demand response programs.
+Residential demand charges are not included in this analysis.
 This document is a starting point for program implementation as it highlights the programs that can both be cost-effective and provide a measurable reduction in peak demand.